Four heart-shaped coasters and a mug of tea, all from a top view

 Set the stitch length to 3.5 mm for quilting.

-I kept it simple for mine.
+I kept it simple for mine and used horizontal lines.

 Quilted rectangle fabric